apexDev37/DjangOps/README.md

 ```

 > 🛈 This will install and sync the active environment with the
-pinned versions of the compiled output for the development requirements,
+pinned versions for your development dependencies, `requirements/dev.txt`.
-`requirements/dev.txt`.

 - Set up `pre-commit` hooks